-Are you getting ready for your first boondocking experience?
-It can be amazing or not so great.
-To help you have a good experience, we’re sharing red flags to keep in mind so you can relax and stay safe.
+To help you have a good experience, we’re sharing some boondocking red flags to keep in mind so you can move on quickly from undesireable spots and stay safe.
 We want to help you enjoy boondocking for years to come.

 Let’s take a look at what boondocking is and how to know which spots are best.